Saudi-led airstrikes on Yemen: October 2015 – Saada airstrike

-survivors search rubble for valuables, Sana'a, Yemen, Oct.
-9, 2015.

 Doctors Without Borders reported that a Saudi Arabian-led coalition airstrike on 26 October 2015 had completely destroyed the Médecins Sans Frontières hospital in Saada, in northwestern Yemen, including the operating room.
 The first strike hit an unused part of the hospital, so the facility was completely evacuated at once.
 There were no direct casualties.
 The spokesman for the coalition forces, Brig-Gen Ahmed al-Asiri, disclaimed responsibility for the attack.

 "With the hospital destroyed, at least 200,000 people now have no access to lifesaving medical care", MSF said.
 "This attack is another illustration of a complete disregard for civilians in Yemen, where bombings have become a daily routine," said Hassan Boucenine, MSF head of mission in Yemen.
 The GPS coordinates of the only hospital in the Haydan district were regularly shared with the Saudi-led coalition, and the roof of the facility was clearly identified with the MSF logo, he said.
 Abdallah al-Mouallimi, the Saudi ambassador to the United Nations, said the coordinates were inaccurate, although he admitted that the airstrike was "a mistake".

 UNICEF reported that the hospital in Saada was the 39th health center hit in Yemen since March, when the violence escalated.
 MSF noted that the Saudi-led coalition had been bombing hospitals across Yemen for since January 2015.
 As many as 130 health facilities have been hit.
 "More children in Yemen may well die from a lack of medicines and healthcare than from bullets and bombs," its executive director Anthony Lake said in a statement.
 He added that critical shortages of fuel, medication, electricity and water could mean many more will close.
 Amnesty International said the strike may amount to a war crime and called for an independent investigation.